laissandrade/demo-quiz/README.md

 	cd devqa

-You will find in each step a folder `final` containing the final state your workspace should be at after that step.
-You can start this tutorial at any step by copying the final state of the previous one into your `devqa` folder.
+In the tutorial directory (`demo-quiz` at the `tutorial` branch) you’ll find in each step a directory `final` containing the final state your workspace should be at after that step.
+You can start this tutorial at any step by copying the final state of the previous one into your `devqa` directory.

 ## Tutorials